-- 9.9 The Council has established a wholly owned company limited by shares, 'Rushmoor Homes Limited', to allow the Council to participate directly in the housing market and increase housing supply by providing quality homes for rent in the Borough. - 9.10 Rushmoor Borough Council is the sole shareholder of Rushmoor Homes Ltd and owns 100% of the company, which is underpinned by a formal shareholder agreement, a funding agreement, Articles and Memorandum of Association, and a Business Plan. - [Insert structure showing Rushmoor Housing Board relationship to operational groups] - 9.11 The Licensing, Audit and General Purposes Committee is responsible for appointing Directors of the Board of the housing company.
+- 9.9 The Council has established a wholly owned company limited by shares, 'Rushmoor Homes Limited', to allow the Council to participate directly in the housing market and increase housing supply by providing quality homes for rent in the Borough. - 9.10 Rushmoor Borough Council is the sole shareholder of Rushmoor Homes Ltd and owns 100% of the company, which is underpinned by a formal shareholder agreement, a funding agreement, Articles and Memorandum of Association and a Business Plan. - 9.11 The Licensing, Audit and General Purposes Committee is responsible for appointing Directors of the Board of the housing company.
 Following the incorporation, the Council's representatives on the Rushmoor Homes Company Board of Directors will be: - Deputy Leader of the Council - Leader of the Labour Group - Portfolio Holder for Corporate Services - 9.12 The Governance arrangements for the Company are set out in the Articles of Association, however, because it is a Company wholly owned by the Council, there are additional governance arrangements.
 A summary of the arrangements is set out below: